Link Search Menu Expand Document

 1. Open the Veeam Backup & Replication Console.

-2. Select Backup Infrastructure on the bottom left menu.
+2. Select Backup Infrastructure on the bottom left menu, right click Backup Repositories and choose Add Backup Repository.

-6. Give a name to the repository, change the number of concurrent tasks if needed (not available for Archive Storage) and click Next.
+5. Give a name to the repository, change the number of concurrent tasks if needed and click Next.

-8. Specify Container: select a container from the drop-down list, and a folder to which you want to map your object storage repository.
-For Azure Blob Storage you can also define a disk soft limit not to be exceeded.
-Click Next when finished.
+• Select a folder to which you want to map your object storage repository.
+You can also define a disk soft limit not to be exceeded.

-10. After the configuration is completed, click Finish and the Amazon S3 repository is ready to use.
+11. At the Summary step, review details, click Finish and the Azure Blob repository is ready to use.

 Links to Resources: